Cold Forging for the Metal Parts You Need

 Sizes range from a few ounces to thousands of pounds.

-Hand Tools & Hardware: Nails, screws, rivets, and bolts are examples of fasteners.
+Nails, screws, anchors, rivets, and bolts are examples of fasteners.
 The tight tolerances and high dimensional accuracy make forging the superior option over other processes like machining.
 Hand tools, such as sockets, are frequently forged.

 What production volume do I need to justify cold forging processes?